rundeck/rundeck/docs/en/05-job-options/05-chapter1.md

 ## Calling a Job with options

-Jobs can be invoked from the command line using the <code>run</code>
-shell tool or as a step in another Job's workflow.
+Jobs can be invoked from the command line using the `run` shell tool or as a step in another Job's workflow.

-Using the <code>run</code> command pass them after the double hyphen:
+Using the `run` command pass them after the double hyphen:

     run -j jobId -- -paramA valA -paramB valB

-Inside an XML definition, insert them as an <code>arg</code> element:
+Inside an XML definition, insert them as an `arg` element:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.xml}
 <command>